NethServer/ns8-metrics/README.md

 - Prometheus listens on well-known port 9091 (standard port is 9090, but it has been changed to avoid conflicts with Cockpit)
 - Alertmanager listens on well-known port 9093
 - alert-proxy listens on well-known port 9095
+- Grafana is disabled by default, if a Traefik route is configured Grafana will be run on the well-known port 3000

 The configuration for Prometheus and Alertmanager is created when Prometheus service is restarted.
 The module is restarted when a new node is added or removed from the cluster.